danielgruber/Goma-CMS/README.md

 At the moment we're developing version 2.0 of Goma, so please be patient.
 It's done, when it's done.

+### Installation of Goma

+Please follow the git_readme.txt if you want to clone the project to your server directly.
+Otherwise just get a source package and extract it in your servers document root.
+Then point your browser to the url, you gave it.
+The first time you start Goma CMS, an installer will appear to guide you through the neccessary steps of installation.
+If not, please check, if the webserver hast the rights to read, write and execute Goma.

+Notice for RedHat-related OS:
+you need to install the package php-xml to make Goma run.

 Team
 ----